 - Popular home loans: DBS, OCBC, UOB, Standard Chartered, Maybank

 Types of home loans in Singapore

-This is because HDB loans require a smaller downpayment of 10% of the purchase price, compared to a bank loans, which require 20% of the purchase price as a downpayment.
-What’s more, the 10% of the purchase price can be paid via your CPF Ordinary Account so you don’t need to have a large amount of cash on hand.
+This is because HDB loans require a smaller downpayment of 10% of the purchase price (compared to a bank loans, which require 25% of the purchase price as a downpayment).
+What’s more, the downpayment can be paid via your CPF Ordinary Account so you don’t need to have a large amount of cash on hand.

-There are a couple of other advantages of taking up an HDB Loan, including being more lenient with late repayments and has no penalties for paying of your home loan in full, unlike a bank loan.
+There are a couple of other advantages of taking up an HDB Loan, including being more lenient with late repayments and has no penalties for early full repayment, unlike a bank loan.

 However, the main consideration has to be the interest rate.
 The HDB Loan interest rate is always pegged at 0.1% more than the CPF Ordinary Account interest rate.
-Currently it is 2.6% and it has remained at this rate for almost two decades.
+Currently the HDB loan interest rate is 2.6% and it has remained at this rate for almost two decades.
 At this time, however, it is considered steep compared to bank loans.

 To be eligible for an HDB loan, you need to have a family monthly income of $12,000 or less, must not have owned any private property in the last 30 months, or taken up 2 or more housing loans from HDB.

 The amount you can borrow from a HDB loan is limited by a handful of factors.
 The tenure of the HDB loan is no more than 25 years, or till you turn 65, whichever is shorter.
 Your monthly repayment must be no more than 30% of your monthly income.
 This is known as the Mortgage Servicing Ratio, or MSR.
 We’ll talk more about it later on.